Business Education

 Open to students in grades 10, 11 & 12

 E-Commerce & Marketing is a study of national and international marketing with an emphasis on E-Commerce and businesses that operate globally throughout the world.
-Topics covered include consumer behaviour, market research, product planning, promotion strategy, market segmentation, entrepreneurship, social media, cyber-marketing, ethics and marketing careers.
-This is a course that will be useful to any student considering post-secondary business studies or more specifically a career in marketing.
+Topics covered include consumer behaviour, market segmentation, product planning, promotion strategy, entrepreneurship, social media cyber-marketing and digital advertising, ethics, and marketing careers.
+This is a course that will be useful to any student considering post-secondary business studies, and for those interested in a future career in marketing and business.

 WORK EXPERIENCE: BUSINESS & LAW 12